API Reference¶

 Changed in version 0.22.0: Added the record_class parameter.

-- coroutine execute(query: str, *args, timeout: Optional[float] = None) str [source]¶
+- async execute(query: str, *args, timeout: float = None) str [source]

 Execute an SQL command (or commands).